The Accord on Safety

 The Bangladesh Accord is so successful because it is a binding agreement that has real punishments for brands, retailers, and factories who do not take enough action.
 Unions take up half of the seats in the Accord's governance structures and can hold brands accountable.
 The original Accord ran for five years, and the follow-up Accord ran for three years.
 Each time we had to campaign hard to convince brands that they need to continue their commitment to factory safety.

-It's now paramount to ensure that all brands sign on to the International Accord, including those brands that never agreed to sign the original agreement.
+It's paramount to ensure that all brands sign on to the International Accord.
 Not doing so means willingly putting workers' lives at risk.
-It is also vital to ensure that the process to expand the Accord to other countries moves swiftly and won't limit itself to just one country.
+It is also vital to ensure that the process to expand the Accord to other countries moves swiftly.
 Workers can no longer wait for safe factories.
 Brands have the power to make real changes in their supply chain, they just need to feel the right pressure from all of us to start moving.

 Who needs to act?

-All brands sourcing from Bangladesh must sign the International Accord to make sure workers in their supply chain don't have to risk their lives in unsafe factories.
+All brands sourcing from Bangladesh and Pakistan must sign the International Accord and the respective country programmes to make sure workers in their supply chain don't have to risk their lives in unsafe factories.

 When in 2013 the Rana Plaza building collapsed - killing 1,134 workers - it was clear that something needed to change to address the notoriously unsafe Bangladesh garment industry.
 Only a few weeks later the Bangladesh Safety Accord was launched.
 In the past few years, the Accord has carried out inspections, overseen repairs and trained workers in the field of safety covering over 1,600 factories supplying more than 200 brands.